The Foundation’s ongoing advocacy efforts have results in many successes over the years. A few highlights include:

 The National Lupus Patient Registry serves as a conduit for the collection of valid and reliable data for epidemiological studies to better understand and measure the burden of illness, the social and economic impact of the disease, and to stimulate additional private investment by industry in the development of new, safe and effective therapies – and eventually a cure – for lupus.

-Working closely with Representatives Tom Rooney (R-FL), William Keating (D-MA), Ileana Ros-Lehtinen (R-FL), and Jim Moran (D-VA), the Foundation spearheaded efforts to establish the first-ever Congressional Lupus Caucus in the U.S. House of Representatives.
+The current Congressional Lupus Caucus co-chairs, Representatives Tom Rooney (R-FL), William Keating (D-MA), Ileana Ros-Lehtinen (R-FL), and Eddie Berniece Johnson (D-TX), work closely with the Foundation to support the first-ever Congressional Lupus Caucus in the U.S. House of Representatives.
 Through our advocacy efforts, the Caucus continues to serve its key role of providing a forum for members of Congress to actively engage in a dialogue about lupus by working to improve the quality of life for people with lupus, supporting lupus research, and increasing awareness of lupus on Capitol Hill and beyond.

 The Lupus Initiative is a national health provider education program on lupus operated jointly by the Department of Health and Human Services Office of Minority Health, Office on Women’s Health, and the U.S. Surgeon General.
 The education program is focused on educating minority physicians on the symptoms of lupus and better integration of lupus into medical school curriculum with a goal of improving diagnosis of lupus in an at-risk population.